 Ms. Lammers work was recognized, in the twentieth anniversary issue of American Artist’s Watercolor, as one of the top emerging watercolorist in the country.
 In April of 2005 she was a contributing artist for a book entitled Powercolor, by Caroline Jaspers and published by Watson-Guptill Publishers.
 Lammers work has also been featured in the January 2004 edition of The Artist’s Magazine and the December 2003 edition of Watercolor Magic, each naming her as one of the top up and coming contemporary painters in the country.
 Art Business News also featured Ms. Lammers as an emerging artist in the trendsetters section of the 2002 February issue.
 In August 2001, American Artist published a six page article entitled “The Watercolor Page: Out Of The Ordinary,” highlighting seven of Ms. Lammers watercolor and acrylic paintings.

-Ms. Lammers is currently represented by Blue Gallery, Kansas City, MO and The Copley Society of Art, Boston, MA.
+Ms. Lammers is currently represented by Blue Gallery, Kansas City, MO; The Charles Fine Art Gallery, Gloucester, MA; The Copley Society of Art, Boston, MA and True Grit Gallery, Middleborough, MA.